 There is no provision in the law or in CADE's regulation on the types of behaviour that can be considered gun-jumping and there are limited rulings on this topic.
+However, CADE has recently published non-binding gun-jumping prevention guidelines and it lists the activities that may be seen as gun-jumping.
+(See question 19.)

 The most informative decision on gun-jumping was issued by CADE in 2013 (see Merger Case No. 08700.005775/2013-19).
 The report issued by CADE's DG lists the following elements as evidence of gun jumping: (i) a provision in the agreement that provided that it would have entered into force before the date of the execution of the agreement; (ii) the absence of a contractual clause that set forth prior clearance from CADE as a condition precedent; (iii) as well as that, prior to CADE having approved the transaction, (a) commercially-sensitive information had been exchanged between the parties; (b) the buyer had taken part in management decisions regarding the target company; and (c) the payment of the transaction's price had been made.
 The highest fine imposed to date for gun jumping was 3 million reais.